dphuang2/dphuang2.github.io/_posts/2018-09-20-self-analysis.markdown

 # External Analysis

 After interviewing a dozen of friends and a few family members, I came up with a summary of myself based on other people's perspective.
-The general consensus was that I was a really hard-worker with lots of self-motivation.
+The consensus was that I was a really hard-worker with lots of self-motivation.
 This was mainly due to a proven track-record of working hard and doing difficult things.
 Whether it was taking a lot of classes, going the extra mile at work, or working on a